Mark Mathias Player Props: Pirates vs. Astros

-The Pittsburgh Pirates and Mark Mathias, who went 0-for-3 last time out, take on Cristian Javier and the Houston Astros at PNC Park, Tuesday at 6:35 PM ET.
+On Wednesday, Mark Mathias (coming off going 0-for-3) and the Pittsburgh Pirates play the Houston Astros, whose starting pitcher will be Jose Urquidy.
+First pitch is at 12:35 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Astros.
+He had a hitless performance in his previous game (0-for-3) against the Astros.

 Mark Mathias Game Info & Props vs. the Astros